GenericMappingTools/gmt/trunk/doc/rst/source/GMT_Docs.rst

 Image compression.
     There are *lossy* and *non-lossy* compressions.
-A compression algorithm is called “lossy” when information is lost in the
+A compression algorithm is called "lossy" when information is lost in the
     conversion: there is no way back to get the full original.
 The effect can be seen when there are sharp color transitions in your
     image: the edges will get blurry in order to allow a more efficient